masomh-personal/adventra-app/_sprints/sprint1/sprint1-forecastrationale.md

 ## Forecast

-Our team forecasts 16 story points to be completed during Sprint 1.
+Our team forecasts 16-story points to be completed during Sprint 1.

 ## Rationale